rag594/yakv/README.md

 # YAKV - storage engine in Rust

+YAKV is built upon bitcask which is a Log-Structured Hash Table for Fast Key/Value Data.It is built on taking inspiration from https://riak.com/assets/bitcask-intro.pdf and https://github.com/mr-karan/barreldb.

 Design philosophy on YAKV:

 1. Records in YAKV are stored in little endian format.
 It is interesting as to why they are stored in such a format.